-Training samples for each subregion were defined following a strategy of using random pixels for which the land use and land cover remained the same (stable samples) along the maps of Collection 2 over different subperiods: 1985-1994, 1995-2004, 2005-2014 and 2015-2022, named as "stable samples".
+Training samples for each subregion were defined following a strategy of using random pixels where land use and land cover remained the same (stable samples) along the maps of Collection 3 over different subperiods: 1985-1994, 1995-2004, 2005-2014 and 2015-2023, named as "stable samples".

 The identification of stable areas to extract random pixels or "stable samples" was based on a criterion of minimum temporal frequency aiming to ensure confidence to use them as training areas.
-Each pixel should be classified with the same LULC class for at least a minimum number of years within each sampling subperiod (1985-1994, 1995-2004, 2005-2014 and 2015-2022).
-The thresholds for some classes and each country and subregion were not the same.
-A layer of pixels with a stable classification for each subperiod was then generated by applying such thresholds.
-From the resulting layer of stable samples, a subset of 2,000 samples for each subregion were randomly generated for each class for each year.
-It is important to clarify that not all of these samples were necessarily used in the classification process.
+Each pixel should be classified with the same LULC class throughout each sampling subperiod (1985-1994, 1995-2004, 2005-2014 and 2015-2023).
+A layer of pixels with a stable classification for each subperiod was then generated.
+From the resulting layer of stable samples, a subset of 2,000 samples for each subregion was randomly generated for each class for each subperiod.
+It is important to clarify that not all of these samples were necessarily used in the classification process for each year.

 In addition, a classical procedure to detect outliers was implemented.
 For each year, and within each training class, we searched for outliers in all variables.
 An outlier was defined as any value of a specific variable lower or higher than 1.5 times the interquartile range (the first quartile value subtracted from the third quartile value) considering all values of this variable within a specific class of a particular year.
 Samples containing values considered outliers for some variables were not discarded a priori, but fixed by replacing those values with the 5th percentile or the 95th percentile, whenever they were lower or higher than the thresholds considered, respectively.
-Finally, we disregarded only those samples containing simultaneously more than 6 variables of the feature space with values considered as outliers.
+Finally, we disregarded only those samples containing simultaneously more than 20 variables of the feature space with values considered as outliers.